Sam Curtis

-Sam Curtis (born 1 December 2005) is an Irish professional footballer who plays as a right-back or centre-back for club Sheffield United.
+Sam Curtis (born 1 December 2005) is an Irish professional footballer who plays as a right-back or centre-back for EFL League One club Cambridge United, on loan from club Sheffield United.
 He began his senior career with League of Ireland Premier Division club St Patrick's Athletic.
 He is the League of Ireland's youngest ever player.

 Club career

 Youth career

 A native of Navan, County Meath, Curtis began playing with his local side Parkvilla, before moving to the youth section of Dublin team, St Kevin's Boys.
 He later joined the academy of League of Ireland Premier Division club Shamrock Rovers.
 In June 2019, he captained the representative team for the Dublin District Schoolboys League that won the Kennedy Cup.
 While at Rovers, he made his debut in senior football for the club's reserve team Shamrock Rovers II in Ireland's second tier, the League of Ireland First Division.
 His debut came on 17 October 2020 in a 3–1 win over Athlone Town at age 14, making him the youngest player in League of Ireland history.
 He spent time on trial at AS Roma and Bayer Leverkusen in the summer of 2021.